leonamotyer/KimsKatering/README.md

 ## 📄 License

-This project is private and proprietary to Kim's katering.
+This project is private and proprietary to Kim's Catering.

 ## 🙏 Acknowledgments